deeppavlov/tdl/README.md

 * Theoretical assignments - 30%
 * Oral exam - 50%

+Send your homeworks to tdl_course_mipt@protonmail.com

+E-mails should be named as "Lab or theory" + "number" + "-" + "Your Name and Surname"

 ## Course staff:

 - [Eugene Golikov](https://github.com/varenick)

-This course is dedicated to the memory of Maksim Kretov.
+This course is dedicated to the memory of Maksim Kretov | 30.12.1986 - 13.02.2019.